Request a Callback 0808 175 1966

 China

 Another Chinese tradition involves rolling a pineapple into your home from the moment you enter it.
-It should be rolled in every room while chanting phrases of good fortune (in Mandarin naturally).
-And afterwards, you can make a nice fruit salad.
+It should be rolled in every room while chanting phrases of good fortune.
+And afterwards, you can make a slightly bruised fruit salad.

 Bring Bread & Salt